How to Support the Black Community in SF Right Now

 Marcus Books has set up an anniversary GoFundMe, to hopefully support many more decades of business, and of being a focal point in the Bay Area community.

 “Thanks to the generosity of our community near and far, we were inspired to shift our focus from surviving the shelter-in-place to thriving in spite of it and other forces threatening our space.
 Words can’t hold our gratitude for this continued support,” says Hank Oliver.
-“While we work to build our online presence to provide our essential catalogue of Black works nationwide, aside from supporting our campaign, you can place orders over the phone [(510) 652-2344] for local curbside pickup or to be shipped nationwide.
-You can also join our mailing list to be the first to know when our website goes live.”
+To shop for books from home, call 510-652-2344 or visit Marcus Books on Bookshop.
+You can also join their mailing list here.

 “For those looking for ways to cope, support, and turn feelings into action: building cultural and intellectual awareness through reading, learning and using your means to protect Black-owned businesses, institutions, and safe-spaces from erasure are key to supporting us and the Black community at large both now and always."